SamOBrienOlinger/drf-spoodle-space/README.md

 Hosting entry points are recorded in [Procfile](Procfile).
 Configure the runtime, database, allowed origins and static/media handling for the chosen host.
 Historical deployment records may describe services that are no longer available.

 ## Credits and reuse

+Created by Sam O'Brien-Olinger, with learning and starter material from Code Institute's [Moments project](https://github.com/Code-Institute-Solutions/moments).
+Thanks to Tom Ainsworth for debugging support, mentors Naoise Gaffney and Antonio Rodriguez, and the Code Institute tutors and Student Care Team.

+The original acknowledgements also recognise W3Schools, Stack Overflow and Code Institute's [README template](https://github.com/Code-Institute-Solutions/readme-template).

 Design decisions, original feature notes, historical testing evidence and detailed acknowledgements remain available in the preserved project record: